laposanti/Reproducibility-support-for-Transitive-SBMs/README.md

 # Transitive SBM

-Standalone reproduction bundle for the manuscript *Ordered Stochastic Block Models via Polya-Gamma data augmentation*.
+Standalone reproduction bundle for the manuscript *Ordering Stochastic Block Models via prior transitivity*.

 This folder is the paper-facing miniature of the larger repository.
 The main repository itself stays unchanged, but this bundle should be read as the standalone `Transitive SBM` reproduction package.